gautamkushwaha/SIH_New_Railway_website/README.md

-# This is Sathi Cloud Development Repo for website
+# This is Indian Railway Website  Repo for website

-This Repo is Officially Managed & Developed by the Development Teams of Sathi Cloud
+This Repo is Officially Managed & Developed by the Development Tech Tigers Development Team
+1. Gautam kushwaha
+2. Tarun
+3. Asif
+4. Bhoomika
+5. Santosh
+6. Raviteja

 ## Note for Developers